mkurop/kmeans/README.md

 # kmeans
-KMeans algoritym for computing a codebook based on a traning set.
-Running on GPU or CPU.
+KMeans algorithm for computing a codebook based on a training set, using NumPy.

 # Requirements